Bitergia/grimoirelab-metrics/README.md

 active contributors in the last 90 days and had also made contributions in one or more defined previous periods.

+### Rate of commits over specified periods

+This metrics calculates the rate of commits between the last 90 days and the last year.
+The purpose of this metrics is having an estimation of how distributed contributions are, and the "momentum" of the project.

 ### Other metrics

 - Number of commits per repository